mcmuroff/LATIN102/quiz1.md

 5. parentes
 - Masculine, nominative, plural
 6. ad uxorem
 - Feminine, ad + accusative, singular.
 Towards the wives. ❌
+- REVISED 1: Feminine, ad + accusative, singular.
+Towards the wife.

 Part 2: recognizing verbs
 For each of the following verbs, identify the tense, voice, mood, person, and number.